Home Is Where

 Home Is Where is an American emo band from Palm Coast, Florida.
-The band has released two EPs and one album.
+The band has released three EPs and two albums.
 Their first EP, Our Mouths to Smile, was released in 2019.
-Their debut album, I Became Birds, was released in 2021 and brought them considerably more attention, including landing on numerous end of the year lists.
+The second EP, I Became Birds, was released in 2021 and brought them considerably more attention, including landing on numerous end of the year lists.
 In 2022, they released a split EP with Denton, Texas emo band Record Setter titled dissection lesson.
+The band's first full-length LP, The Whaler, was released in June 2023, and then second full-length LP, Hunting Season, released in May 2025.